droppo/colorer/README.md

 ## Notes

-It is always a good idea to use double-dash if **colorer** is used to alias a command.
+It is always a good idea to use double-dash if **colorer** is used to alias a command or when options are used.
 For example, by defining `ll='colorer ls -lahF'`, `ll --help` will print the help message from colorer.
 This problem can be avoided with `ll='colorer -- ls -lahF'`

 ## Screenshots